DCF valuation

 Two companies with the same growth prospects, similar profitability, similar debt levels (relative to profits) and trading at a price which reflects the same discount rate, would then be on similar PE ratios.
 Even if debt levels were different they would have similar EV/EBITDAs.

 This is why companies in the same sector should have similar valuation ratios unless there are differences in the risks they face or their growth prospects.
-Investors should look for the reasons for the differences in rating between a company and its nearest peers and decide whether there are sufficient reasons to justify the difference — or if the difference should be be bigger.
+Investors should understand the reasons for differences in rating between a company and its nearest peers and decide whether there are sufficient reasons to justify the difference — or whether the difference should be bigger.

 Differences in valuation ratios should ultimately reflect differences in growth or risk that would also be reflected the same way by a DCF.
 Even investors who do not use DCF valuations should keep them in mind.
 For all their faults, they are fundamentally correct.